 Dana began her career in higher education in the grants office at Springfield Technical Community College in Springfield, MA as the Grants Researcher and then Director of Grants Research and Evaluation.
 Prior to higher education, she was a research assistant at a federal budget think tank.

 She holds a bachelor's degree in Political Science from the University of Massachusetts at Amherst and a master's of science in Government Analytics with a concentration in Statistical Analysis from The Johns Hopkins University.

 Vice President for Student Success

-Latiolais began his higher education career with foundations in student affairs at New York University, The University of Maryland, Louisiana State University, The Art Institute of Seattle, Manhattan School of Music, and The University of Washington.
+Latiolais began his higher education career with foundations in student affairs at The University of Maryland, Louisiana State University, The Art Institute of Seattle, Manhattan School of Music, and The University of Washington.
 Before coming to Clover Park, Latiolais served as the Dean of Student Success at Renton Technical College.
-Cumulatively, Scott has over two decades years of post-graduate professional experience in both two- and four-year colleges and has held various administrative positions spanning the spectrum of higher education.
+Cumulatively, he has over two decades of post-graduate, progressive experience in two and four-year colleges and has held various administrative positions spanning the spectrum of higher education.

-Latiolais earned his Bachelor of Arts Degree in English & French Linguistics from Louisiana State University, Master of Science Degree in College Student Personnel Administration from The University of Tennessee, and Doctor of Education Degree in Adult & Higher Education from Northern Illinois University.
+Latiolais earned a Bachelor of Arts Degree in English & French Linguistics from Louisiana State University, Master of Science Degree in College Student Personnel Administration from The University of Tennessee, and Doctor of Education Degree in Community College Leadership from Northern Illinois University.
 He is professionally engaged in service, leadership, and public speaking at the state and national levels.

 Interim Co-Vice President for Finance and Administration and Executive Director for Budget & Finance